Senneseph/Rust-Edge-Gateway/docs-content/migration/overview.md

-# Migrating to Edge Hive
+# Migrating to Rust Edge Gateway

-This guide helps you migrate existing API services to Edge Hive.
+This guide helps you migrate existing API services to Rust Edge Gateway.

 ## Migration Steps